sagerpascal/speech-prediction/docs/index.md

 nav_exclude: true
 ---

-# Importance of the Temporal Context for ASR
+# Importance of the Temporal Context for Speaker Recognition
 This is the documentation of the repository [https://github.com/sagerpascal/temporal-speech-context](https://github.com/sagerpascal/temporal-speech-context).
 It was created by [Pascal Sager](https://sagerpascal.github.io) as his first project thesis.
-The project thesis is supervised by [Prof. Dr. Thilo Stadelmann](https://stdm.github.io), who is an expert in Deep Learning and very experienced in ASR.
+The project thesis is supervised by [Prof. Dr. Thilo Stadelmann](https://stdm.github.io), who is an expert in Deep Learning and very experienced in speaker recognition.

 ## Description, Problem Definition